rlivingsus/misc/AllBooks.md

 - Shepherd, Peng: The Cartographers; The Book of M
 - Sheridan, Sam: The Disaster Diaries
 - Sherry, Miranda: Black Dog Summer
+- Shigeoka, Scott: Seek, How curiosity can transform your life and change the world 2023
 - Shipman, Viola: A Wish for Winter
 - Shisler, Gail: For Country and Corps: The life of General Oliver P. Smith
 - Shoemaker, Martin: The Last Dance (kindle)